 This is a colostomy patient’s story.
 It is about how it all started, what led to it all, the emotional ups and downs in between, and how it all ended up in a stoma and having to wear a shit bag.
 It was sad times of a patient’s life.

-Some colostomy patients wonder if they can travel with an ostomy without having unpleasant occurrences but having an ostomy shouldn't stop you from travelling long distance.
-Find out how you can travel without worry, how to prepare, and why you don't need to cancel a holiday because of your ostomy.
+Some colostomy patients wonder if they can travel with an ostomy without having unpleasant occurrences, but having an ostomy shouldn't stop you from travelling long distances.
+Find out how to travel without worry, how to prepare, and why you don't need to cancel a holiday because of your ostomy.

 If you're an ostomate, caring for your stoma and ensuring that it is clean and germ-free is an important part of a stoma care routine.
 A clean stoma will guard against bacteria that may result in irritation, or worse, an infection.
 Learn how to keep your stoma hygienic and infection-free.

-There are basically two types of colostomy bags, the disposable types and the re-useable ones.
+There are basically two types of colostomy bags: disposable types and re-useable ones.
 This article is about the disposable bags and the advantages and disadvantages of using them.

 For your stoma care, there are some important colostomy supplies you cannot do without—that is, besides colostomy bags.
 There are some other products you’ll require, without which proper management of your stoma will be virtually impossible.
 What are these supplies, and how important are they?